hemrajmalhi/jarvis/README.md

 Jarvis Johnson
 This project is simple desktop voice assistant built with python named as “Jarvis Johnson ”.
-It was compiled in PychamIde.
+It was compiled in Pycharm Ide.